Black Madonna Shipwreck Pottery Pendant (SALE)

 In repurposing these shards, I am inspired by the Japanese concepts of Wabi-Sabi and Kintsugi, which highlight the beauty and history of objects that are broken or imperfect.
 Each shard has spent years tumbling through the ocean to find a new home in a piece of wearable art which highlights the beauty of its brokenness.
 The aged, organically shaped pottery fragment lends a relic-like mystery to each finished piece, merging the past and present into something poetic and timeless.

-You can choose to purchase the pendant only (with complimentary 18 inch cord chain) or a complete necklace with antiqued gold and black rosary chain.
 All of my pendants ship beautifully presented in jewelry boxes, making them perfect for gifting as well.
 Please note that this is a handmade art jewelry piece and is not suited for showering or submerging in water.